-We offer a wide variety of high-quality and research-rich CPD.
+We offer a wide variety of CPD.
 This includes school INSETs, teacher workshops and our school residency programme.
 We value our long-term and close affiliations with schools and other stakeholders.
 The schools we work with share our commitment to longstanding and embedded CPD and to providing world-class writing teaching.
-For more information on becoming one of our school affiliates, please contact us.
+Again, for more information on applying to become one of our affiliate schools, please contact us.

 Growing a whole school of extraordinary writers: the pursuit of world-class writing teaching.
-This INSET day involves meeting with senior-leadership to ensure they understand the 14 principles of world-class writing teaching from the EYFS to KS2.
+This INSET day involves meeting with senior-leadership and literacy leads to ensure they understand the 14 principles of world-class writing teaching from the EYFS to KS2.
 The rest of the day is devoted to spending time with each year group or key stage team.
 During these workshops, teachers are introduced to the 14 principles of world-class writing teaching and our associated resources.
-Time is set aside for teachers to look at and discuss these resources and how they might like to use of them within the context of their own classrooms.
+Time is set aside for teachers to look at and discuss these resources and how they might like to use them within the context of their own classrooms.
+Schools gain access to our complete programme of study.
+This includes all our planning, resources, eBooks, self-study training and assessment materials at no extra charge.

 Keynotes And Conference Workshops